vickicello/world-happiness-app-api/world-happiness-app-api/NOTES.md

 TODO:
 --------------------
-1) Add comment column to country db
+1) Add comment model back in
-2) Create comment model and/or user model??
-Or should I do this in React only?
+2) figure out how to render Comment association, GET and POST from API
 <!-- 3) Display list of countries on homepage using React
   a) use fetch() to get the info from Rails API --> 3.5) Decouple App from Home page??